 Some Examples of B2B Sales

 B2B sales often take the form of one company selling supplies or components to another.
-For example, a tire manufacturer might sell his merchandise to a car manufacturer.
-Wholesalers often sell their products to retailers, who then turn around and sell them to consumers.
-Supermarkets are a classic example: They buy food from wholesalers then sell it at a slightly higher price to individuals.
+For example, a tire manufacturer might sell merchandise to a car manufacturer.

 Business-to-business sales can also include services.
-Attorneys who take cases for business clients, accountant firms that help companies do their taxes, and technical consultants who set up networks and email are all examples of B2B service providers.
+Attorneys who take cases for business clients, accounting firms that help companies do their taxes, and technical consultants who set up networks and email accounts are all examples of B2B service providers.

 B2B vs. B2C Sales

-Selling B2B is different from B2C in a number of ways.
-First and foremost, you'll typically be dealing with either professional buyers or high level executives when you attempt to make a B2B sale.
-These buyers make their livings getting the best deal possible out of salespeople and they're good at it.
-High level executives might include the CEOs of major corporations.
+Selling B2B is different from selling B2C in a number of ways.
+The greatest difference is that you'll typically be dealing with either professional buyers or high-level executives when you attempt to make B2B sales.
+Buyers make their livings getting the best deals possible out of salespeople and they're good at it.
+Executives might include the CEOs of major corporations.

 When You're Dealing With Buyers